Medicine Internship in Sri Lanka

 Your role at the hospital will be purely observational.
 You’ll be able to witness consultations and procedures, and ask questions.
 However, there is an opportunity for you to take part in hands-on work during the medical outreaches.

 With a range of observational and hands-on activities, this internship gives you a well-rounded medical experience abroad.
-You will be able to get involved in:

 • Observe local doctors and medical staff during their rounds